The Salon du Thé

 The household

-Developed with Arts Council England and Lili Vanilla, master baker, The Salon explores the culture surrounding traditional Afternoon Tea.
+Developed with Arts Council England and Lili Vanilla, master baker.
+The Salon explored the culture surrounding traditional Afternoon Tea and the changing role of women at the beginning of the 20th Century .

 The Salon was created by Jo Dagless and Kate Hargreaves and has been seen at Corn Exchange Newbury, Ham House for the Richmond Literary Festival and as The Salon du Thé Express aboard the Isle Of Wight steam railway, for Lost at Sea Festival.